 You can use the FPGA waveform Library to obtain the data out of the FPGA in a similar way to a DAQmx acquisition.
 You can take advantage of this library to combine an FPGA acquisition with a DAQmx style of data logging.

 While there is not a single method to perform a data acquisition, the complexity of your architecture will depend on the size of your application and requirements you have for it.
-National Instruments recommends starting from the templates and examples that ship with the software, which follow the best practices for application development, maintenance, and performance.
+NI recommends starting from the templates and examples that ship with the software, which follow the best practices for application development, maintenance, and performance.

 Collaborate with other users in our discussion forums